 - Learning outcomes of the blended learning program and target learner profile

-- Staff required for the blend and their responsibilities, and most importantly
+- Staff required for the blend and their responsibilities

 - Budgetary requirements for implementing the blended learning program